IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 - Click `Finish`.
 A new Codewind project is created from the cloned repository.
 The application will be built and deployed on local docker container to run.
 The status should change to `Running` after a while.

-> If you wish to create a new project, you can do it.
-Ensure you select a project template from Kabanero Stack that were referenced in Codewind as explained in step 2 above.
+> If you wish to create a new project, `Create New Project` using Codewind Explorer and select a project template as `Kabanero Open Liberty template` from Kabanero Stack that were referenced in step 2 above.

 <!--#### 3.2 Create a new Project